 This course is the study of how and why people change over time, as well as how and why they remain the same, from conception to death.
 Attention is given to emotional, social, intellectual, physical, perceptional and psychological development.
-EduKan course number: PS276

 PSY2020